Story: The Last Time

 I was both happy and sad that I would never see him again.

 I went home and put the things away, then fed and watered the cat.
 I straightened up the house a little, idly wondering where he lived, what his story might be.

 About 10 AM I sat down at my desk and began going through my e-mail.
 I had several client appointments on my schedule, but there were still a few minutes before the first of them.
 I tried to use the time to write another post for my blog, but I couldn't keep focused.
 I wished I knew more about the tall, slim guy.
+Was he attached to anyone?
 What did he eat?
 Where did he live?
 Was he interested in anything?
 Passionate?

 I could have smiled at him.
 I could have approached him.
 I could have dropped my handkerchief, figuratively speaking, and started a conversation.
 Mom would have criticized me for being too "forward," but I had been ignoring her advice on social matters for years.
 Anyway, I hadn't done any of it, and now he was history.
 Just another fond memory.